-When the appliance malfunctions, the following can be used to determine the cause together with the relevant possible solutions.
+When the appliance malfunctions, the following tables can be used to determine the cause together with the relevant possible solutions:

-- Table 15-1 lists error codes that the remote control can display together with an explanation and possible cause of the problem. - The Tables 15-2 list the malfunctions that can be read on an iOS or Android smart device with the help of the DRU Fire App.
-The use of the Wi-Fi module, which can be purchased separately, is required for this.
+- Table 15-1 lists error codes that the remote control can display together with an explanation and possible cause of the problem. - The Table 15-2 lists the malfunctions that can be read on an iOS or Android smart device using the DRU Fire App and Wi-Fi module (Available separately). - The interactive fault finder at drufire.com/en-us/dru-troubleshooter-2

-Use the interactive fault finder on the DRU Service website by scanning the QR code below.
-The fault finder can also be accessed directly via drufre.com/en-us/dru-troubleshooter-2